fnordoglargh/BoardGameLeague/ABOUT.md

 ## High Priority

-* Add some kind of indicator to explain the status of a result (new, edited, unchanged).
+* Make locations and genders useful.

 ## Medium Priority

+* Filter out players already selected in the result entry.
 * Undo support if a Score or maybe even a result has been deleted.

 ## Low Priority

 * Sort collections (like results on copying) after they have been edited.
-* Make locations and genders useful.
-* Filter out players already selected in the result entry.
 * Link multiple leagues (from different files) if a group of players participates in more than one.

 # Changelog